 Planning is an important part of any major work, and a degree project is no exception.
-It may be a good idea to use the previously drawn up document which defines the goals of the degree project as a framework for the project plan.
-The project plan is to describe the content, delimitations and methodology of the project in some detail.
-This includes trying to plan what measurements, calculations, interviews or other studies are to be carried out, and how the results are intended to be interpreted and analysed.
-Such a plan will obviously vary significantly between different degree projects.
+You can use the document which defines the goals of the degree project as a framework for the project plan.

-It can also be useful, at an early stage, to consider the type of supervision, and to clarify the respective parties’ expectations of each other.
-Some work well having regularly scheduled meetings, others prefer to only meet as needed.
+It is also useful to agree on the type of supervision and to clarify the expectations of supervisors and students at an early stage.
+While some prefer to have regularly scheduled meetings, others work better meeting only when needed.
 The project plan shall specify all meetings with the supervisors.

 When is the planning phase complete?

-Once the planning of the degree project is complete, so is the planning phase.
-It is highly recommended that a project plan is written by the student(s) and approved by the main supervisor.
+The planning phase is completed once the planning of the degree project is drawn.
+It is highly recommended that students write the project plan and that it is approved by the main supervisor.

 4. Execution phase